frodeaa/express-winston/Readme.md

     winstonInstance: <WinstonLogger>, // a winston logger instance.
 If this is provided the transports and formats options are ignored.
     level: String or function(req, res) { return String; }, // log level to use, the default is "info".
 Assign a  function to dynamically set the level based on request and response, or a string to statically set it always at that level. statusLevels must be false for this setting to be used.
     msg: String or function, // customize the default logging message.
 E.g. "{{res.statusCode}} {{req.method}} {{res.responseTime}}ms {{req.url}}", "HTTP {{req.method}} {{req.url}}" or function(req, res) { return `${res.statusCode} - ${req.method}`.
 Warning: while supported, returning mustache style interpolation from an options.msg function has performance and memory implications under load.
-    expressFormat: Boolean, // Use the default Express/morgan request formatting.
-Enabling this will override any msg if true.
     meta: Boolean, // control whether you want to log the meta data about the request (default to true).
     baseMeta: Object, // default meta data to be added to log, this will be merged with the meta data.
     metaField: String, // if defined, the meta data will be added in this field instead of the meta root object.
 Defaults to 'meta'.
 Set to `null` to store metadata at the root of the log entry.